 What my teacher would do with me in every class was to write a verb in the corner of the whiteboard, and ask me to conjugate it by heart.

 Nowadays, there are plenty of language-learning apps.
-They seem like a good alternative to improve your Spanish from home and learning new words.
+They seem like a good alternative to improving your Spanish from home and learning new words.

 The most popular one seems to be Duolingo.
-To be honest, I have never tried it myself for Spanish, but it might be a good way to start out.
+To be honest, I have never tried it myself for Spanish, but it might be a good way to start.

 So, Language apps, yes.
 But only to a certain extent for improving your Spanish.